-When you’re walking the sobriety path, cravings for your drug of choice come as no surprise.
+When you’re walking the Red Road of sobriety, cravings for your drug of choice come as no surprise.
 Early recovery tends to be the most challenging when it comes to feeling various degrees of cravings.
 However, the more solid your recovery foundation becomes, the less challenging it will be.

 Cravings are a very normal experience for anyone who decides to stop using an addictive substance.
 Yes, sometimes they can feel intense, but learning how to identify and deal with these cravings is a part of recovery.